Search

 MEMBERS' CURRENT STATE OF VASCULITIS

-Members’ Current State of Vasculitis: At the July 2025 check-in, 50% of patients with other/suspected diagnosis reported their vasculitis as in remission.
-This is lower than the 65% reported in the Network.
+Members’ Current State of Vasculitis: A smaller percentage of patients with other/suspected diagnosis reported their vasculitis in remission.
+At the January 2026 check-in, 25% of patients with other/suspected diagnosis reported active disease and 55% reported being in remission, compared with 21% and 67%, respectively, across the Network.

 Patients with